tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 3. Select Other Type of Secret
 4. Set the Key as: `TB_CREATE_DS_TOKEN`
 5. Set the Value as the Token from `create datasource token`which you copied from Tinybird; it is usually a long alphanumeric String starting with `p.`
-6. On the next page, name the Secret something like `TinybirdAPIKey`.
-Consider using a meaningful prefix here so that you can easily set it in your Access Policy in later steps, something like `TinybirdAPIKey-test` would be fine.
+6. On the next page, name the Secret something like `TinybirdAPIKey-test`.
+Consider using a meaningful prefix here so that you can easily set it in your Access Policy in later steps, something like `TinybirdAPIKey-` with any suffix would be fine.

 ## 1. Setup DynamoDB Table
 1. Your DynamoDB table needs to be configured with both DDBStreams activated to send changes, and point-in-time recovery to allow Snapshots to be created.
 The utils script contains functions to help you with this.